 On receiving a certificate, a subscriber is committed to check its contents, particularly the correctness of the data and complementariness of a public key with the private key he/she/it possesses.
-If the certificate has any faults that cannot be accepted by the subscriber, the certificate should be immediately revoked (it is equal to lack of approval of the valid certificate expressed by the subscriber).
+If the certificate has any faults that cannot be accepted by the subscriber, the certificate should be immediately revoked.
+In its place, based on the required new set of documents, a new one will be issued.